rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 Nmap done: 1 IP address (1 host up) scanned in 1.53 seconds
 ```

+For new deployments you should take the time to remove legacy crypto before installing the switches. .
+Once you decide on the best setup, add it to your base template.
+This is a best practice and will save you some embarrassment if the customer has a security team.
+Don't ask me how I know this.

+If you have written permission from the network owner, you can use these scripts to do a quick security assessment of the existing network devices.

 ----------------------------------------------------------------

 ## Creating SSH Keys

 The OpenSSH client allows you to create custom SSH keys.
 You can create as many keys as you need.
 You should think about your security requirements and create SSH keys to fit the requirements.
 For example, if you work for a VAR or MSP, you may want to create unique keys for each customer.

-My current recommended cipher Bruce  Schneier's ED25519.
-To create a set of keys using ed25519 run the following in the terminal from the ~/.ssh directory:
+My current recommended public-key signing algorithm is Bruce Schneier's ED25519.
+To create a set of keys using ed25519, run the following in the terminal from the ~/.ssh directory:

 `ssh-keygen -a 100 -o -C "$(whoami)@$(uname -n)-$(date -I)" -f id_custom_25519 -t ed25519`